klausmeyer/squeezectrl/README.md

 ## Installation & Usage

+Requirements:

+* PhantomJS needs to be installed on your system - see [README of poltergeist gem](https://github.com/teampoltergeist/poltergeist#installing-phantomjs)
-Requirement: The language of your mysqueezebox.com account needs to be set to English in order to get this to work.
+* The language of your mysqueezebox.com account needs to be set to English in order to get this to work.

 1. Install via rubygems: